a better future

-In order to understand the flavour and taste a bit of everything one should order "meze" in a local tavern.
+In order to understand the flavour and taste, one should order a bit of everything.
+The Cyprus "Meze" in a local tavern traditionally does just that.

 Meze may include either fish or meat appetizers and can be served either hot or cold.

 The content of meze may vary depending on the restaurant, but there is a set of traditional ingredients: olives, village salad, feta with olive oil, and a set of at least four sauces – tahini (ground sesame seeds), taramasalata (creamy sauce made from caviar, whipped with parsley and lemon juice), hummus (pea-sesame paste), tzatziki (cold sauce made from yogurt, cucumber and garlic).
 The sauces are served with hot pita bread or homemade bread.

 If you ordered a meat meze, most likely you will be able to taste lukaniko (smoked sausage), dolma or, as it is called in Cyprus, kupepia (grape leaves stuffed with minced meat and rice), lundza (ham), sheftalya (pork meatball), stifado (beef with onions and spices), and kleftiko (oven baked lamb).

 Fish meze is also quite popular, it includes squids, shrimps, oysters, mussels, crabs, and definitely octopus (stewed in red wine or fried), as well as other dishes out of different kinds of fish.

 Usually meze is served for at least two people and its average cost varies from 16 to 22 euros per person.